 Ground has broken on the new Rheingold Senior Residences at 15 Monteith Street in the Bushwick neighborhood of Brooklyn.
 When completed, Rheingold Senior Residences will provide 94 studio and one-bedroom apartments for low-income seniors.
 Developed by Southside United HDFC–Los Sures and Churches United for Fair Housing and designed by Magnusson Architecture and Planning, the $67 million project will follow Passive House standards and will include a solar panel on the roof and an electric-powered central heating and cooling system.
 Amenities will include communal lounge spaces on every floor, an accessible rooftop with raised gardening beds, and a landscaped rear yard.
-More details and project renderings are available at New York YIMBY‘s website.
+More details and project renderings are available at New York YIMBY‘s website and on BrooklynPaper.com.